Arnaud987321/Arnaud987321/README.md

 ### Hi there 👋

-- 🔭 I’m interested in business intelligence, data science and data analysis.
+- 🔭 I’m interested in business intelligence, data analysis and data science.

-- 🌱 I’m currently learning Python and SQL and recently received IBM Data Science Professional Certificate.
+- 🌱 I recently received IBM Data Science Professional Certificate which provides me a good overview of Python and SQL.

 - 📊 I have +9 years of experience as an Industrial Controller coming up with daily insights in Production and Finance for the automotive industry.